Evenimentul Zilei: History and profile

 The newspaper reached its peak daily circulation of 675,000 in 1993.
 In 1997 chief editor Ion Cristoiu quit and this job was taken by Cornel Nistorescu.
 The newspaper was purchased along with its parent company Expres Publishing in 1998 by the German company Gruner + Jahr (owned, in turn, by Bertelsmann), which later, in 2003 sold it to the Swiss press trust Ringier; at the time of purchase, Ringier representatives stated that there would be no direct or indirect intervention in the newspaper's editorial policy.

-In September 2004 more than 50 Evenimentul zilei journalists protested Ringier's management decisions.
+In September 2004 more than 50 Evenimentul Zilei journalists protested Ringier's management decisions.
 Similar issues were raised at the same time at rival daily România liberă, owned by Germany's WAZ-Mediengruppe.
 At both papers, journalists have complained that foreign owners are telling them to lessen the political coverage and tone down their negative reporting of the government.
 Their concern has been echoed by a variety of organizations including the Open Society Foundations.
 After this scandal, Evenimentul Zilei became one of the most fervent attackers of the government's corruption.

-Nonetheless, Evenimentul zilei remained "The biggest thorn in [Adrian] Nastase's side" (Gallagher, 2005) throughout the 2004 Romanian elections.
+Nonetheless, Evenimentul Zilei remained "The biggest thorn in [Adrian] Nastase's side" throughout the 2004 Romanian elections.